thelfer/tfel/docs/mfront/DefaultCZM/Integrator.md

   the time step.
 This value must be updated. t is automatically decomposed in its normal part t_n (scalar) and its tangential part t_t (vectorial).
-- u represents the opening displacement the start of the time step and du represents its increment (constant over the time step). u is automatically decomposed in its normal part u_n (scalar) and its tangential part u_t (vectorial).
+- u represents the opening displacement the beginning of the time step and du represents its increment (constant over the time step). u is automatically decomposed in its normal part u_n (scalar) and its tangential part u_t (vectorial).
-- for any internal variable Y, Y represents its value at the start of the time step.
+- for any internal variable Y (declared by the @StateVariable keyword), Y represents its value at the beginning of the time step.
 The increment of Y, represented by the variable dY, must be computed.
-- for any auxiliary internal variable Y, Y represents its value at the start of the time step.
+- for any auxiliary internal variable Y (declared by the
+  @AuxiliaryStateVariable keyword), Y represents its value at the beginning of the time step.
 This value must be updated.
-- for any external variable V, V represents its value at the start of the time step and dV represents its increment over the time step (constant over the time step).
+- for any external variable V (declared by the @ExternalStateVariable keyword), V represents its value at the beginning of the time step and dV represents its increment over the time step (constant over the time step).

 If the consistent tangent operator is to be computed, the variable Dt is available.
 The computeTangentOperator_ boolean value states if the the